-Except as otherwise noted in this AIF, all executive officers named above have held their present positions or other senior positions with TMX Group or its subsidiaries, predecessors, or associated firms for the past five years, except for Mr. Eccleston, who was President, S&P Capital IQ and Chairman of the Board, S&P Dow Jones Indices at McGraw Hill Financial until July 2014; Mr. Fortin, who was, from 2011 to June 2016, the Managing Director, Canadian Head of the Institutional Client Group of HSBC Securities Inc.; Mr. McIver, who was the Global Head, Multimedia Solutions of Nasdaq, Inc. ("Nasdaq") from 2013 to 2014 and the Global Head, Digital Media Solutions of Nasdaq from 2014 to 2016; and Mr. Rajarathinam, who was the Senior Vice President, Infrastructure and Engineering of NYSE / Intercontinental Exchange from December 2012 to July 2016.
+Except as otherwise noted in this AIF, all executive officers named above have held their present positions or other senior positions with TMX Group or its subsidiaries, predecessors, or associated firms for the past five years, except for Ms. Bush, who was Chief Human Resources Officer of Cineplex Entertainment LP from May 2018 to June 2020 and Vice President, Human Resources of Foresters Financial from September 2015 to April 2018; Mr. Fortin, who was, from 2011 to June 2016, the Managing Director, Canadian Head of the Institutional Client Group of HSBC Securities Inc.; and Mr. Rajarathinam, who was the Senior Vice President, Infrastructure and Engineering of NYSE / Intercontinental Exchange from December 2012 to July 2016.